A short guide to the law for beneficiaries, executors and administrators who wish to defend a will.

 When a will is challenged it impacts on the people who would benefit under that will, the ‘beneficiaries’, and on those who are responsible for administering the estate, the ‘executors’ or ‘administrators’.

 Defending a will can be both stressful and expensive, which is why it is important to appoint specialist lawyers who are experienced in representing beneficiaries and executors.
+Here is a guide we have put together which covers the main legal issues that arise in these cases.
+If you require further help then you can call our legal helpline for a free case assessment.

 Types of will claims